-Students from Other Colleges
+Students from other Colleges

 College of Journalism and Mass Communications courses will be restricted to College of Journalism and Mass Communications majors except where stipulated differently.
 Students from colleges and departments with a written agreement with the College of Journalism and Mass Communications will be exempt from this policy.
-Permission may be granted by the dean of the College of Journalism and Mass Communications in special circumstances following the directives provided by the faculty in these matters.
+Permission may be granted by an associate dean of the College of Journalism and Mass Communications in special circumstances following the directives provided by the faculty in these matters.

 Applicants who speak English as a second language must present a TOEFL score of 70 or higher, which includes a subscore of at least 20 on the writing test.
 Additionally, broadcasting majors must present a score of at least 45 on the Test of Spoken English.

 College General Education Requirements

 To graduate with a bachelor of journalism degree, students must complete requirements from the following areas:

 - the University ACE requirements

 - the requirements for a major offered by the college

 - the non-major requirements that are specific to the college

 College Non-Major Requirements